 I know it looks grimy, but bear with me.

 If you turn the triangular knob all the way to the left, the water shoots super high (like over 10 feet!).
 Truly, this was one of the things that impressed me most about Japan: mastery of public water fountain design.

 The way restaurant food always comes out looking exactly like it does on the menu.
 They have these plastic food displays outside so you can see what to expect.

 (Not that this food looks very good—Japan is not the place to get pizza—but it suffices as an example of the displays.)

-There’s a designated platform for getting the best photo of the shrine and mountain, but there was a huge crowd of people on it (I wish I’d taken a photo of that—it was a remarkable sight, all those humans crammed side by side snapping photos of the same thing).
-And I refuse to line up for a photo of something that can easily be Googled.
+There’s a special platform for getting the best photo, but there was a huge crowd on it (I wish I’d taken a photo of that—all those humans crammed side by side, snapping photos of the same thing).
+And I refuse to line up for a photo of something that can easily be googled.

-So, yes: Despite my many complaints about Japan, I think there will be a next time. 😉
+So, yes: Despite my many complaints about Japan, there will be a next time. 😉